StarPlayrX/bigmac/README.md

 The culprit for my BCM 20702B0 card not working after Monterey Beta 1 is USB.
 Many users are modding the card and re-routing USB to a USB 3.0 card or USB 2.0 Hub.
 I use the same idea and routed the USB from the Lenovo PCIe card to a USB 3.0 port.
 This works on both Big Sur and Monterey.
 I lose a PCIe slot, but I can live with that.

+Because of race conditions during macOS boot with Mac Pros years 2008 to 2012, Open Core Legacy Patcher is recommended and OCLP can compliement BigMac2.
+Update: the race condition may no longer be an issue with current version of Big Sur and Monterey.
+There may be some issues updating to the proper firmwares.
+Investigating.

 ### First Time User Guide macOS 11.2.3 (from an unsupported Mac)
 * If running Bigmac2 recovery / install disk from OWC 2.5" SSD, use a 4x PCIe slot (on Mac Pro 3,1 use the 3rd PCIe slot, not the 1st or 2nd 16x slots)